Water and a Flame: Celine Dion version

-Celine Dion covered "Water and a Flame" for her 2013 album, Loved Me Back to Life.
+Canadian singer Celine Dion covered "Water and a Flame" for her 2013 album, Loved Me Back to Life.
 It was once again produced by Eg White and released as the third single in the United Kingdom.
 "Water and a Flame" was added to the A List on the BBC Radio 2 Playlist on 6 February 2014 and the commercial single was scheduled for release in the UK on 24 March 2014.
 On 11 April 2014, "Water and a Flame" was officially sent to Contemporary hit radio in Italy.

 Background and release

 On 8 August 2012, Le Journal de Montréal wrote that Dion's upcoming English-language studio album will contain songs written and produced by Eg White, who worked with Adele on 19 and 21.
 The fragment of the first song, "Water and a Flame" premiered on The Katie Couric Show on 25 April 2013 and a behind-the-scenes look at Dion and White recording the song was posted on singer's official website the next day.
 On 29 August 2013, Billboard wrote that Dion's upcoming album Loved Me Back to Life is her edgiest record to date and it includes "Water and a Flame", which finds Dion utilizing the lower, grainier register of her voice.
 The video titled "Making of Water and a Flame" was released onto Dion's Vevo channel on 30 October 2013 and the official audio of the song premiered there on 5 November 2013.
 Eg White also co-wrote and produced another song on Loved Me Back to Life, "Didn't Know Love".
 On 6 February 2014, Dion's official website announced "Water and a Flame" as the third UK single.
 The song was added to the A List on the BBC Radio 2 Playlist and the commercial single was scheduled for release in the UK on 24 March 2014.
 However, the commercial single was withdrawn at the last minute.
 The song peaked at number thirty on the UK Radio Airplay Chart in early March 2014.
 On 11 April 2014, "Water and a Flame" was sent to radio in Italy.